borkdude/jet/doc/query.md

 {:a 1}
 ```

-The difference between `assoc` and `update` is that the query provided the the
+The difference between `assoc` and `update` is that the query provided to the
-former begins at the root and the query provided to the latter begins at the key
+former begins at the root and the query provided to the latter begins at place
-and value to be updated.
+to be updated.

 There are also `assoc-in` and `update-in` which behave in similar ways but allow
 changing nested values: